“I don’t want to be trendy.”

-The first time I met with Sarah to discuss her final interior selections, this is what she told me.
-I hear this sentiment quite a bit in my line of work.
+The first time we met with Sarah to discuss her final interior selections, this is what she told us.
+(And we hear this sentiment quite a bit.)

 Most people that we work with want their projects to stand the test of time – not only for their own enjoyment, but also for when ‘and if’ it comes time to sell.
 So what does ‘being trendy’ mean exactly?
 And in a world of ‘trend avoiders’, how do we not lose the personality of the project?

-This is what I told Sarah, and what I would tell you:
+This is what we told Sarah, and would say to any of our clients:

 Embrace this challenge